nicolaje/thanos/README.md

 # Note

-Use it when your CPU is overwhelmed and you don't have any data to lose or a robot running in real life depending on your PC's state and if the idea of blasting your OS it makes you feel good.
+Use it when your CPU is overwhelmed and you don't have any data to lose or a robot running in real life depending on your PC's state.
+And if the idea of blasting your OS really makes you feel good.

 Other than that, don't use it.
 It's **stupid**.